What every best Toilets has:

 The Maximum Performance (MaP) Testing Program conducts independent tests of more than 3,100 tank-type toilets listed in a public database.
 Engineers evaluate toilets using a soybean paste and toilet paper to mimic solid waste.
 The minimum performance standard is removal of 250 grams of solid waste in a single flush, but many toilets are successfully tested with up to 1,000 grams.
 The database is searchable in a variety of ways, including model number and manufacturer.

 A plumber in Bellevue, Wash., Terry Love reviews low-flow, water-efficient toilets based on Maximum Performance (MaP) testing, quality control at the factory, ease and cost of repairs, how they sound when flushing, how well the bowl is rinsed and perception of quality.
 He names a list of top toilets, giving them a rating of up to five stars.
+There are also links forums where owners weigh in on the toilets, offering their personal experiences with installing and using the toilet -- or asking questions about it, which Terry Love and others usually answer.
 This site also sells toilets, so recommendations should be compared to the opinions of more objective sources.

 Amazon.com sells quite a few popular toilets, as well as bidets, toilet seats and other bathroom and toilet accessories.
 Many of the top toilets accumulate several hundred reviews and reviews are mostly thorough and include pros and cons of the product.
 Some owners come back months later to update their reviews to give a better overview of long term ownership.
 Bidets are also reviewed here.